A Caribbean vacation; there is no finer way to truly relax!

 5. The fifth tip is to not lose Caribbean vacation fun time because of small emergencies.
 Bring any prescription medicine in their clearly marked original containers to avoid any hassles at Customs.

 Always have enough medicine on hand

 for a couple of extra days in case of travel delays when returning home.

 Although most chartered sailing vessels will have a First Aid Kit aboard, make sure to bring a small pouch of band aids, antibacterial cream, aspirin or non-aspirin pain relievers, seasickness remedies, anti-diarrhoea medication, and a small can of bug spray.

 It is also important to bring along a small flashlight.
 Flashlights are great to have in your cabin in an unfamiliar dark boat, and are useful as dingy "headlights" when returning to your boat after a night ashore sampling tropical drinks.

 Most sailing charters either have snorkel equipment already on board, or it is available at the Charter office where you pick up your boat.

 Frankly, using a second hand snorkel is somewhat like borrowing someone else's toothbrush.
-If that bugs you, bring along an inexpensive snorkel.
+If that bugs you, bring along an inexpensive snorkel on your Caribbean vacation.